jrobhoward/rustbridge/README.md

 > yet published to package registries (e.g. Maven Central, NuGet, PyPI), so rustbridge consumer libraries must be
 > installed from source.

-**rustbridge** lets you write plugins in Rust that can be called from Java, Kotlin, C#, or Python—without dealing with the C ABI directly.
+**rustbridge** lets you write shared library plugins in Rust that can be called from Java, Kotlin, C#, Python, or another version of Rust —without dealing with the C ABI directly.

 ## The Problem